 Continue readingCategory Archives: News

-‘us in the life’
+Continue reading‘us in the life’

 Look what just arrived – newly printed fabrics!
 In January this year I sent a group of just-painted designs to Free Spirit Fabrics in North Carolina for my collection, ‘Fresh Picked’ – my first for this company.